Understanding Water Heater Pilot Lights

 Clogged Pilot Tube or Orifice

 Hard water areas with sediment buildup in the tank often experience this issue more frequently.
-The restricted gas flow means the thermocouple doesn't receive enough heat to generate the necessary electrical current.
+Cleaning the pilot tube and orifice is a standard first-line fix.

 Drafts and Poor Ventilation

 Air currents from nearby vents, fans, open windows, or poor ventilation can blow out your pilot light repeatedly.
-This is especially common in water heaters located in garages, basements, or utility rooms with cross-ventilation from doors or windows.
+This is especially common in water heaters located in garages, basements, or utility rooms.
+Poor vent design or a damaged flue can cause backdrafting, pushing combustion gases and air back down onto the flame and extinguishing it.
+Persistent draft and vent issues are safety concerns because of possible carbon monoxide problems and often need professional evaluation.

 Gas Supply Issues